-In my previous blog, La Trenza, I featured this hollow-petal flower of my own creation.
+In my previous blog, La Trenza, I featured this hollow-petal flower of my own creation (No used for a Guinnes record attempt).
 This model is relatively easy to fold from the windmill base, –also known as Froebel’s basic form, and makes a nice Christmas ornament, or it can also be used as a dish for a festive occasion.

 These are back and side views.